ghi-electronics/BrainPad-Docs/go-beyond/system-setup.md

 If Visual Studio is open, close it before continuing with the TinyCLR installation.

-Download the [TinyCLR Visual Studio Project System 0.10.0](http://files.ghielectronics.com/downloads/TinyCLR/Extensions/TinyCLR%20OS%20Project%20System%20v0.10.0.vsix).
+Download the [TinyCLR Visual Studio Project System](http://files.ghielectronics.com/downloads/TinyCLR/Extensions/TinyCLR%20OS%20Project%20System%20v0.10.0.vsix).
 After the download is complete, click on the up arrow next to the download name at the bottom of the screen as shown below.

 ![Install VSIX Step 1](images/install-vsix-step1.png)